-Throughout its tourist history, Florida has been famous for its alligators.
+- Throughout its tourist history, Florida has been famous for its alligators.
 People from all over the world come to visit, and many of them want to see an alligator.
-Cape Coral has its fair share of alligators, and for the most part, live their own quite lives in the numerous canals in the City.
-But as with other wildlife, as the population grows, so does the problems with alligators.
-Reports of alligators killing small pets, and being found in swimming pools and back yards have been reported over the years, but fortunately, none of the 24 people killed by alligators in Florida have been in Cape Coral.
+Cape Coral has its fair share of alligators, and for the most part, they live their own quiet lives in the numerous canals in the City.
+But as with other wildlife, as the population grows, so do the problems with alligators.
+Reports of alligators killing small pets, and being found in swimming pools and backyards have been reported over the years, but fortunately, none of the 24 people killed by alligators in Florida have been in Cape Coral.

 It is against the law to feed alligators!

 Fines and jail time can be imposed if you are caught feeding an alligator.

 Once an alligator becomes a nuisance, it is not relocated but euthanized.